Glossary

 IOLTA Account (Interest on Lawyers Trust Account): A fiduciary account established by an attorney, containing funds held by the attorney on behalf of one or more clients, where the accrued interest is paid to the State Bar Association or other organizations to fund legal assistance programs.

 In Trust For (ITF): Term used for informal revocable trust accounts to evidence the owner’s intention that the deposit account is payable to the named beneficiaries upon the death of the owner.
-Terms and acronyms representing the same intention are payable on death (POD) and as trustee for (ATF).
-ITF/POD/ATF accounts are also known as testamentary or Totten trust accounts, and are insured in the revocable trust account ownership category, together with formal revocable trust accounts.
+Other terms and acronyms include payable on death (POD) and as trustee for (ATF).
+ITF/POD/ATF accounts are also known as testamentary or Totten trust accounts, and are insured in the Trust Account ownership category, together with formal revocable trust accounts and irrevocable trust accounts.

 J

 Joint Account: A deposit account owned by two or more people, with equal withdrawal rights, that does not name beneficiaries.
 Joint accounts are a separate account ownership category.
-All co-owners of a joint account must sign the deposit account signature card unless the account is a CD or is established by an agent, nominee, guardian, custodian, executor, or conservator.
+All co-owners of a joint account must sign the deposit account signature card (including an electronic signature card) unless the account is a CD or is established by an agent, nominee, guardian, custodian, executor, or conservator.

 K